Senior Vice President, State and Local Policy

 The U.S. Treasury has opened a portal by which state and local governments can request funding from the $350 billion state and local allocation of American Rescue Plan Act (ARPA) funds.
 50% of the funds provided to the states will be provided in a first tranche beginning in May 2021 and the other 50% will be provided 12 months later.
 Funds can be used to cover costs incurred until December 31, 2024.

-As these funds become available to states, they would best be leveraged in programs which invigorate the economy, incentivize workers to rejoin the workforce, provide workforce training, and make much-needed investments in infrastructure.
+As these funds become available to states, they would best be leveraged in programs that invigorate the economy, incentivize workers to rejoin the workforce, provide workforce training, and make much-needed investments in infrastructure.